-33.1.
+12.1.
 The Committee, upon conducting a vote are to support the final decision, regardless of their personal opinion.
-Opposition to a committee decision may be raised at the following committee meeting but only with additional / new supportive evidence.
+Opposition to a committee decision may be raised at the following committee meeting but only with additional/new supportive evidence.

-34. FINANCIAL ASSISTANCE TO ATHLETES
+13. FINANCIAL ASSISTANCE TO ATHLETES

-- 34.1.
-Athletes selected for State representation and participate in the following events: - U13 State Representatives for Australian Little Athletics Championships, - U15 Multi-Event Interstate Team, or - Athletes representing Australia in the U20 World Championships; will be eligible for a financial assistance from a pool of \$2000, with a maximum of \$500 per athlete, or as determined by the Executive Committee.
+- 13.1.
+Athletes selected for State representation and participating in the following: - U13 State Representatives for Australian Little Athletics Championships; or - U15 Multi-Event Interstate Team - Athletes representing Australia in the U20 World Championships;

+will be eligible for a financial assistance from a pool of \$2000, with a maximum of \$500 per athlete, or as determined by the Executive Committee.

-35. ASSISTANCE FOR COACHING FEES
+14. ASSISTANCE FOR COACHING FEES

-- 35.1.
-The Centre will provide reimbursement of fees associated with coaching courses as follows: - On an individual basis. - · Proof of qualifications is provided, and - The recipient gives an undertaking of a season commitment with the Centre. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost. - 35.2.
+14.1.
+The Centre will provide reimbursement of fees associated with coaching courses as follows:

+- On an individual basis, - Proof of qualifications is provided, and - The recipient gives an undertaking of a season commitment with the Centre. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost. - 14.2.
 The Coaching/Development Officer is to maintain a record of all qualified coaches.

-36. ASSISTANCE FOR FIRST AID FEES
+15. ASSISTANCE FOR FIRST AID FEES

-- 36.1.
-The Centre will provide reimbursement of fees associated with first aid courses as follows: - On an individual basis. - Proof of qualifications is provided, and - The recipient gives an undertaking of a season commitment with the Centre. - The recipient fulfils first aid rosters at Centre direction. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost. - 36.2.
-First Aid Officer is to maintain a record of qualified First Aid Officers.
+15.1.
+The Centre will provide reimbursement of fees associated with first aid courses as follows:

+- On an individual basis, - Proof of qualifications is provided, and - The recipient gives an undertaking of a season commitment with the Centre. - Reimbursement must be approved by the Centre Executive, with a determination of the reimbursement cost.

-37. CODES OF BEHAVIOUR / ETHICS FOR ATHLETES
+16. CODES OF BEHAVIOUR / ETHICS FOR ATHLETES